bricebai/bricebai.github.io/sleep-tight.md

 **Circadian rhythm** is a key process that determines your sleep and wakefulness. **Light** is mainly responsible for affecting the central clock in your body, so waking up to a simulated sunrise is less harsh and more natural than a sudden strong alarm.

-I also incorporated the option to play soothing music once the user starts the sleep tracker/alarm, as this helps people fall asleep more easily, and the user interviews revealed a desire for this feature.
+I also incorporated the option to play soothing music once the user starts the sleep tracker/alarm, as this helps people fall asleep more easily, and the user interviews expressed a desire for this feature.

 Furthermore, the feature to stop the alarm through methods such as shaking your phone, flipping the phone orientation, or simply tapping a button is offered. **Giving alternative and active ways to stop an alarm can encourage users to wake up more alert.**